Poojavpatel/Tech-stack/System Design/README.md

 If it isn’t available, the CDN will query the back-end servers for the file, cache it locally, and serve it to the requesting user.
 *
+* CDN works because network latency plays a huge role
+* CDN serves file from a region physically/geographically closer to them
+* Since Data is replicated in CDN it prevents a single point of failure

 <br/>
 <br/>